 IMPORTANT: Make sure the ball’s hole is on top of the head, not on the bottom.

-Step 2: Twist the pipe cleaner around the head.
+2: Tighten the pipe cleaner around the penguin’s head

-Step 3: Twist the leftover pipe cleaner around the body and the feet.
+3: Tighten the pipe cleaner around the penguin’s body and feet

-TIP: Position the part of the feet where the pipe cleaner overlaps in the back where it doesn’t show as much.
+TIP: position the portion of the feet where the two ends of the pipe cleaner meet towards the back where it doesn’t show.

-As mentioned earlier, you can use this same technique to create other pipe cleaner animals such as little rabbits, little bears – the possibilities are endless.
+hope you enjoyed this tutorial.
+You can also use the pipe cleaner and spun cotton shape technique to create different pipe cleaner animals such as rabbits or bears – the possibilities are endless.